 Exam Syllabus

-The Amateur Station exam is based on the Harmonised Amateur Radio Examination Certificate (HAREC) syllabus.
+The Amateur Station License exam is based on the Harmonised Amateur Radio Examination Certificate (HAREC) syllabus.

 Holders of the HAREC qualification are entitled to apply for an Amateur Station Licence in Ireland (and in many other countries).